-I'm only going to make one foolish assumption about you and that is that you have some need to use Microsoft Excel 2013 in your work or studies.
+I'm only going to make one foolish assumption about you, and that is that you have some need to use Microsoft Excel 2016 in your work or studies.
 If pushed, I further guess that you aren't particularly interested in knowing Excel at an expert level but are terribly motivated to find out how to do the stuff you need to get done.
 If that's the case, this is definitely the book for you.
 Fortunately, even if you happen to be one of those newcomers who's highly motivated to become the company's resident spreadsheet guru, you've still come to the right place.

-As far as your hardware and software goes, I'm assuming that you already have Excel 2013 (usually as part of Microsoft Office 2013) installed on your computing device, using a standard home or business installation running under either Windows 7 or 8.
-I'm not assuming, however, that when you're using Excel 2013 under Windows 7 or 8 that you're sitting in front of a largescreen monitor and making cell entries and command selections with a physical keyboard or connected mouse.
-With the introduction of Microsoft's Surface tablet for Windows 8 and the support for a whole slew of different Windows tablets, you may well be entering data and selecting commands with your finger or stylus using the Windows Touch keyboard and Touch Pointer.
+As far as your hardware and software goes, I'm assuming that you already have Excel 2016 (usually as part of Microsoft Office 2016) installed on your computing device, using a standard home or business installation running under Windows 7,8, or 10 (my personal favorite).
+I'm not assuming, however, that when you're using Excel 2016, you are sitting in front of a large screen monitor and making cell entries and command selections with a physical keyboard or connected mouse.
+With the introduction of Microsoft's Surface 3 tablets and the support for a whole slew of different Windows tablets, you may well be entering data and selecting commands with your finger or stylus using the Windows' Touch keyboard.

-To deal with the differences between using Excel 2013 on a standard desktop or laptop computer with access only to a physical keyboard and mouse and a touchscreen tablet or smartphone environment with access only to the virtual Touch keyboard and Touch Pointer, I've outlined the touchscreen equivalents to common commands you find throughout the text such as "click," "doubleclick," "drag," and so forth in the section entitled, "Selecting commands by touch" in Chapter 1.
+To deal with the differences between using Excel 2016 on a standard desktop or laptop computer with access only to a physical keyboard and mouse and a touchscreen tablet or smartphone environment with access only to the virtual Touch keyboard, I've outlined the touchscreen equivalents to common commands you find throughout the text such as "click," "double-click," "drag," and so forth in Chapter 1.

-Keep in mind that although most of the figures in this book show Excel 2013 happily running on Windows 7, you will see the occasional figure showing Excel running on Windows 8 in the rare cases (as when opening and saving files) where the operating system you're using does make a difference.
+Keep in mind that although most of the figures in this book show Excel 2016 happily running on Windows 10, you will see the occasional figure showing Excel running on Windows 8 in the rare cases (as when opening and saving files) where what operating system you're using does make a difference.

-This book is intended only for users of Microsoft Excel 2013!
-Because of the diversity of the devices that Excel 2013 runs on and the places where its files can be saved and used, if you're using Excel 2007 or Excel 2010 for Windows, much of the file-related information in this book may only confuse and confound you.
-If you're still using a version prior to Excel 2007, which introduced the Ribbon interface, this edition will be of no use to you because your version of the program works nothing like the 2013 version this book describes.
+This book is intended only for users of Microsoft Office Excel 2016!
+Because of the diversity of the devices that Excel 2016 runs on and the places where its files can be saved and used, if you're using Excel 2007 or Excel 2010 for Windows, much of the file-related information in this book may only confuse and confound you.
+If you're still using a version prior to Excel 2007, which introduced the Ribbon interface, this edition will be of no use to you as your version of the program works nothing like the 2016 version this book describes.